the-grue/MMURTL-OS/README.md

 This repository includes an .iso image of the original CD included with the book, the PDF version of the book from the above website, as well as all of the source code.

+Major updates/changes:

+* Now supports two disk controllers and up to 4 drives each with 4 partitions.
+* FAT32 support (not fully implemented yet, but it works!)